jaysylvester/citizen/README.md

 ## Emitter Directives

-In addition to the view content, the controller's `ready` emitter can also pass directives used for setting cookies and session variables, requesting redirects, calling and rendering includes, and handing off the request to another controller for further processing.
+In addition to the view content, the controller's `ready` emitter can also pass directives to render alternate views, set cookies and session variables, initiate redirects, call and render includes, and hand off the request to another controller for further processing.

+### Views

+By default, the server renders the view whose name matches that of the controller.
+To render a different view, use the `view` directive in your emitter:

+    // article controller

+    exports.handler = handler;

+    function handler(params, context, emitter) {
+      app.listen({
+        article: function (emitter) {
+            app.models.article.getArticle({ id: params.url.id, page: params.url.page }, emitter);
+        }
+      }, function (output) {
+        var content = {
+              article: output.article
+            };

+        emitter.emit('ready', {
+          content: content,
+          // This tells the server to render app/patterns/views/article/edit.hbs
+          view: 'edit'
+        });
+      });
+    }

 ### Cookies